forio/forio-cli/readme.md

 - __exports.help__: One line description of what the command does
 - __exports.run__: This command will be passed a parsed object with any parameters passed from the console.
 Do with it what you will.

+## Other utilities

+The "misc" directory contains utilities that could not be integrated with the `F` command.
+Right now, the only thing in it is `makeSymlink`.

 [nom_nom_site]: https://github.com/harthur/nomnom